Brigid Goddess and Her Beautiful Celtic History

 Brigid Goddess Origins and History

 If you’re an overthinker like me who is always looking for the “right” or “wrong” answer, you may struggle with the multiple aspects and origin stories of the Goddess Brigid.
-Remember, Brigid has been honored for centuries, and MANY people have woven the tales behind her origins.
+Keep in mind people have honored Brigid for centuries, weaving MANY tales behind her origins.

 Brigid The Daughter of Dagda

-Some of Brigid’s origins and history stem from The Book of the Taking of Ireland, also known as The Lebor Gabála Érenn, which is a pseudo-historical compilation of fictional poetry created during the Middle Ages.
-Modern scholars believe it is an inaccurate portrayal of ancient Irish history created by Christians, but remember that doesn’t mean they don’t have some truth!
+Modern scholars believe The Book of the Taking of Ireland, also known as The Lebor Gabála Érenn, is an inaccurate portrayal of ancient Irish history created by Christians.
+It’s a pseudo-historical compilation of fictional poetry from the Middle Ages.
+However, remember this doesn’t mean there isn’t some truth!

 In an alternative story, Danu and a sacred oak named Bíle are the parents of Brigid, while Dagda is her brother.